dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-materials.md

 layout: post
 categories: three.js
 id: 181
-updated: 2018-05-01 19:28:22
+updated: 2018-05-01 19:35:01
-version: 1.12
+version: 1.13
 ---

 In [three.js](https://threejs.org/) there are some eight materials to choose from to help skin a mesh.
 There are also additional materials for rendering lines, points, shadows, and sprites.
 This post will serve as a general overview of materials in general in three.js.
+I will give a very basic overview of the base Material class, and get into some of the differences between materials used with a Mesh.

 I will of course not be getting into every key little detail with each of theme, Some of these will deserve a full post explaining them in further detail.